"Oh, that today you would hear His voice: 'Harden not your hearts.' " —Psalm 95:7-8

 Prayer: Father, teach me obedience, even through suffering if necessary (see Heb 5:8).

-Promise: "Encourage yourselves daily while it is still 'today,' so that none of you may grow hardened by the deceit of sin." —Heb 3:13
+Promise: "Encourage yourselves daily while it is still 'today,' so that no one grows hardened by the deceit of sin."
+Heb 3:13

 Praise: St. Anthony's holiness attracted others, who joined him and became known as the Desert Fathers.